Now Travel all across North America

 Milwaukee LGBT Community Center - Milwaukee, WI (July 15 - August 19, 2023)

 North Las Vegas Equality Center - North Las Vegas, NV (November 10, 2023 - November 25, 2023)

 Interested in hosting an exhibition, email me today!

 What is the project about?

 This project was started at the beginning of 2022 as a way to bring visibility and awareness to transgender people of all forms.
 Transgender can be mistakenly thought of as a binary concept in which a person has to transition from one binary gender to the other, aka male to female or female to male.
 Stigmas surrounding the community have pushed a belief that a transgender person is only valid if they transition fully with the use of hormone replacement therapy (HRT) and gender confirming surgeries.
-While some transgender people do transition in this way; not all do.
-With the help of Stonewall Columbus, I am seeking to bring to light that transgender is an umbrella that covers an array of identities; and that each are unique beautiful and fully valid.
+While some transgender people transition in this way, I am seeking to bring to light that transgender is an umbrella that covers an array of identities; and that each is unique, beautiful and fully valid.
 Participants in this project have been photographed as they are, showing the world that they are completely valid in their unique and diverse transgender identity and presentation.
 All participants have contributed their personalities, their identities, their compassion, and their desire to see a world that truly accepts and loves them for the beautiful humans that they are.

 How is this project different from other Transgender galleries?